truekonrads/domainagechecker/README.md

 ABOUT
 -----

 The Domain Age Checker is a tool which reads dns queries (from tcpdump) and check the age of each domain.
 If the age is below a certain threshold, the tool alerts the administrator.
 Domain age is a good indicator of maliciousness.
+The more recently registered domain, the more likely it is malicious.
+This only applies to domains "seen" from conservative vantage points, such as commercial enterprises and does not work (too much SnR) at ISP level.

+Domain Age Checker has two components - stream reader and resolver.
+The stream reader reads data (currently only tcpdump output) and invokes the resolver which obtains the domain age.
+There are three resolvers: local, remote web and remote dns.

-Domain Age Checker has three components - ruby executable files:
+There are three executable files:

  *   resolver.rb:     the main executable which should be invoked with dns query data
  *   webresolver.ru:  a "remote" web resolver which the main resolver can use instead of performing lookups directly.